rxdu/libgraph/docs/doxygen/mainpage.md

 	nodes.push_back(new StateExample(i));
 ~~~

 III.
 Now use those nodes to construct a graph.
-Note that the graph is of type StateExample* in this example.
+Note that the graph is of type "Graph<StateExample*, double, DefaultStateIndexer<StateExample*>>" in this example.
+Since the latter two type parameters use the default types, you only need to explicitly specify the first one.

 ~~~
 // create a graph
-Graph_t<StateExample*> graph;
+Graph<StateExample*> graph;

 // we only store a pointer to the bundled data structure in the graph to avoid duplicating possibly large data graph.AddEdge(nodes[0], nodes[1], 1.0);